 So how do you decide which tripod is best for your DSLR?
-Well, for one, you’ll quickly find is that an overly cheap tripod can be a false economy, netting you a flimsy and unresponsive device that blows over at the first gust.
+Well, one important thing to note is that you’ll quickly find an overly cheap tripod can be a false economy, netting you a flimsy and unresponsive device that blows over at the first gust.
 But aside from price, there are a number of other considerations to make before purchasing a tripod -- speed of setup, versatility, portability and more.
 You’ll find a detailed run through of all the aspects to consider at the bottom of this buying guide.

 Jump straight to: How to buy the right tripod